Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion

 \fw {70pt} \gw {150pt}

 \gw {150pt}

 We trained the basic GAN~\cite{goodfellow2014generative} based on the synthetic data using the smoothing with fixed $t=8$.
 Figure~\ref{fig:Hadamard_coefficients} illustrates (top) the Hadamard bases, (middle) example of the original reals, smoothed-reals, smoothed-fakes, and the original fake data, and (bottom) the distribution of their Hadamard coefficients.
-There are two observations: (bottom-left) The coefficients of smoothed fakes $\Phi(\fake)$ follow the those of $\Phi(x)$ of which high-frequency coefficients are suppressed by the smoothing, i.e., the model learned the probability distribution of the smoothed data. (bottom-right) However, the smoothing also decreased the diversity of high-frequency coefficients of fakes ($\fake$).
-This means that the smoothing reduces the overlap between the fake distribution with the distribution of reals with fine details that will be given in future optimization process.
+There are two observations: (bottom-left) The coefficients of smoothed fakes $\Phi(\fake)$ follow the those of $\Phi(x)$ of which high-frequency coefficients are suppressed by the diffusion, i.e., the model learned the probability distribution of the smoothed data. (bottom-right) However, the diffusion decreased the diversity of high-frequency coefficients of fakes ($\fake$).
+This means that the data smoothing reduces the overlap between the fake distribution with the distribution of reals with fine details that will be given in further steps.

-We visualize the effect of the noisy scale-space using the synthetic data-set in Figure~\ref{fig:Hadamard_coefficients_smoothing-with-noise} in which we used a fixed $t=8$.
+We visualize the effect of the noisy scale-space using the synthetic dataset in Figure~\ref{fig:Hadamard_coefficients_smoothing-with-noise} in which we used a fixed $t=8$.
 Figure~\ref{fig:Hadamard_coefficients_smoothing-with-noise} shows that (left) the projected data are smoothed yet (right) the diversity of high-frequency coefficients of fakes are preserved as expected.

 Here, we have studied the side-effect of the diffusion.
 Interestingly, this kind of phenomenon due to a data transformation in GAN optimization is called 'leaking' that has been studied on, e.g., rotation and hue change~\cite{karras2020training}.
 The contributions of our work are that we visualize the leaking of the smoothing using the synthetic data; and we propose the prescription to mitigate the side-effect of diffusion in GAN training. \fwA{160pt} \fwB{75pt}